hgcl/clara-le/pages/posts/22-gently-sliding-into-2023.md

 It is less about me learning to generate a new RSS feed than copying [Robin's setup](https://robinmetral.com/).
 I did learn a few things on the way and realized that I had misunderstood the whole GitHub / Cloudflare connection.

 At the moment, you can find my [RSS feed here](/feed.xml).
-As I use Brut as a static site generator, I have created a `prebuild.js` file that is automatically run _before_ the main build in Cloudflare.
+As I use Brut as a static site generator, I have created a `prebuild.js` file that is automatically run _before_ the main build in Cloudflare. {end-key}